Restaurant IT & Security

 Operational environment

-POS and ordering continuity is tightly coupled to front-of-house throughput
+POS and ordering continuity is tightly coupled to front-of-house efficiency

 Guest Wi-Fi and internal operations networks often share risky boundary assumptions